-Share per minute: 2.30 gold francs.
+- Share per minute: 4 gold francs.

 This share covers only the path between the satellite and the international exchange (excluding that exchange).
-The shares for the international exchange and for the national extension, as laid down in § 2 above, should therefore be added.
+The shares for the international exchange and the national extension, as laid down in § 2 above, should therefore be added.

-The share of 2.30 gold francs per minute mentioned above is based on the assumption that the earth station provides 60 circuits, each of which handles an average of 35 000 minutes of conversation time per year.
-On the same assumption, the cost of the space segment (1/2 circuit) was fixed at 28 000 gold francs per year.
+The share of 4 gold francs per minute mentioned above is based on the assumption that the earth station provides 60 circuits, each of which handles an average of 40 000 minutes of conversation time per year.
+On the same assumption, the cost of the space segment (1/2 circuit) has been fixed at 15 000 gold frances per year.